Zynth9999/FigmaToAdafruit/README.md

 | bb_spi_lcd | Semi-supported  |
 | Other libraries | Not supported❌  |

+### TFT_eSPI:
+The library is very similar to AdafruitGFX, that's why i said its Mostly supported.
+If there are any problems please HMU on discord or join the ZynthWare server.

-If you would like for me to try and add support to other libraries HMU on discord!
+If you would like for me to try and add support to other libraries HMU on discord or join the ZynthWare server!

 # Object support:
 | Type  | Support |